env3d-lessons/ai-embeddings-transformers-python/README.md

 # Exercise 1

 The file *prompts.csv* contains a list of prompts appropriate for feeding into LLMs such as ChatGPT.
+Modify the prepare_dataset() function to load data from `prompts.csv` instead of the test dataset.
+Be sure to include an *embedding* column.

-Turn your app into a "prompt generator" by output a prompt from prompts.csv that is most similar to the user's input sentence.
+Then turn your app into a "prompt generator" by output a prompt from prompts.csv that is most similar to the user's input sentence.

 # Exercise 2

 The current file uses *euclidean distance* to compare similarities, which is basically the geometric distance between points.
 This approach is intuitive but is not the most performant.
-I have provided you with a function called *cosine_similarity()* which is much faster because of the use of dot product.
+Instead, most AI systems use *cosine_similarity* which is much faster because of the use of dot product.
 Simply put, the dot product of 2 normalized vector calculate the cosine of the angle between the 2 vectors.
 Meaning that a value of 1 means they are pointing in the exact same direction because cosine of 0 is 1?

-Change the code above to use dot product instead of euclidean distance.
+Change the distance function to use cosine similarity instead of euclidean distance.